 Company branding isn’t something you source from the outside.
-It’s more like staring a fire inside, then letting the light shine through to the outside.
+It’s more like starting a fire inside, and then letting the light shine through to the outside.
 That kind of illumination comes from your workers.
-As a hiring manager, it’s your job to figure out what it is about your company that attracts (and keeps) good employees and use that info to create the brand statement you push out into the world.
+As a hiring manager, it’s your job to figure out what it is about your company that attracts and retains good employees and use that information to create the brand statement you push out into the world.
 Here are a few tips on how to do it.

 A brand statement isn’t a slogan, catchphrase, or press release.
 It’s a statement that says, in essence, what you do and why you do it.
-A company’s brand is intrinsically linked to its company culture.
+Company branding is intrinsically linked to its company culture.
 And a company’s culture is its people.

 - Why are you here?

 - What do we as an organization believe?

 - How does this company treat its customers?